Zennyth/EnhancedAbility/README.md

 ## Usage 🕹️

 Once the addon is enabled, you will have access to a host of nodes, tools, and utilities that you can use directly in your game scenes.
-Navigate to the `addons/enhanced_Ability/` directory to explore and use the available scripts.
+Navigate to the `addons/enhanced_ability/` directory to explore and use the available scripts.

+## Features
+Drag-and-Drop Ability Builder: Create abilities with ease using our visual builder.
+Mix and match different components to create unique effects and actions.

+Weapon Integration: Design weapons with custom effects, attributes, and graphics.
+Link them seamlessly with abilities to create dynamic gameplay interactions.

+Template Library: Start with our pre-made ability and weapon templates and customize to fit your game's needs.
+Save time and get inspired!

+Modular Components: Every ability is made up of modular components.
+Want a fireball that explodes on impact and leaves a burning area?
+Just add the right components!

+Flexible Targeting System: From single targets to area effects to global abilities, our system supports a range of targeting options.

+Integrated Animation and SFX: Link your animations and sound effects directly within the ability builder to ensure your gameplay feels responsive and immersive.

+Performance Optimized: EnhancedAbility is built with performance in mind, ensuring your game runs smoothly even with a multitude of abilities on screen.

 ## Documentation 📚

 Under `Project > Project Settings > Editor > Resource`, you will find the properties for the name and the icon of the resources you want to display in the editor.
 You can change it to your liking.

-🚀 Efficient scene loading and unloading
-🔄 Smooth transitions with customizable effects
-🔧 User-friendly setup and configuration
-📚 Supports complex scene hierarchies

 ## Contribute 🤝